 Our social research aims to provide high-quality evidence to inform policy development and delivery.

-You can find our published research reports from the last 5 years in the publications section.
+You can find our published research reports from the last 5 years in GOV.UK’s publications section.

 Invitations to tender for new projects

-You must submit an expression of interest (EOI) in order to be considered for an invitation to tender.
-Please use the EOI form to be considered.
+You must submit an expression of interest (EOI) for us to consider you for an invitation to tender.
+Please use the.

-To express an interest you must first be registered with us and will need your ID number.
+To express an interest you must first register with us and will need your ID number.

 To register, please complete the supplier registration form.

-All contracts are let on the basis of our terms and conditions.
+We let all contracts on the basis of our terms and conditions.
 We encourage you to read the EOI guide before submitting your EOI.
 There is also a style guide and template for contractors writing research publications.

-Submission of an EOI does not guarantee an invitation to tender, and the department does not routinely advise organisations that they have not been successful.
+Submission of an EOI does not guarantee an invitation to tender, and we do not routinely advise organisations that they have not been successful.
 However, we will provide feedback if you request it.

 Calls for expressions of interest